docsforadobe/illustrator-scripting-guide/docs/jsobjref/Document.md

 **Description**

-The boundary of the document’s cropping box for output, or `null` if no value has been set.
+The boundary of the document's cropping box for output, or `null` if no value has been set.

 **Type**